Learning Task Priorities from Demonstrations: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We presented a framework for human-robot bimanual skill transfer based on Task-Parameterized Gaussian Mixture Models.
-We introduced different parameterizations allowing us to consider a wide range of learning problems related to manipulation in humanoids, namely the combination of constraints between operational and configuration spaces, and the learning of task priorities.
-The approach was validated in two different scenarios.
-We first demonstrated, in a bimanual shaking task with the COMAN robot, that the approach can be used to consider constraints in operational and configuration spaces simultaneously, which permits the reproduction of movement patterns from both spaces during movement synthesis.
-Then, in a bimanual reaching experiment with COMAN, we showed that by providing different candidate hierarchies to describe an observed movement, the robot is able to determine from statistics which prioritization (or combination) is relevant for the task.
-Finally, we showed that the definition of primitives as task prioritizations could be employed to transfer skills between robots with different embodiments.
+We introduced different parameterizations allowing us to consider a wide range of learning problems related to manipulation in humanoids, namely the combination of constraints between operational and configuration spaces, and the learning of task priority hierarchies.
+The approach was validated in three different scenarios.
+We first demonstrated, in a bimanual shaking task with the COMAN robot, that the approach can be used to consider constraints in operational and configuration spaces simultaneously, which permits the reproduction of motion patterns from both spaces during movement synthesis.
+Then, in a bimanual reaching experiment with COMAN, we showed that by providing different candidate hierarchies to describe an observed movement, the robot is able to determine from statistics which prioritization is relevant for the task.
+In this context, we also demonstrated that the proposed formulation could be employed to transfer prioritization behaviors between humanoids.
+Finally, in a loco-manipulation scenario with the Centauro robot, we showed that our framework can be used to learn the prioritization of more than two simultaneous tasks from demonstrations.

-Future work will investigate how the proposed approach can be combined with optimization-based techniques like CMA-ES \cite{Dehio15,Modugno16} to refine the learned behaviors based on cost functions that encompass parameters that are harder to relate to operational space control, such as energy efficiency.
-Another promising route, which would allow for considering new types of constraints, is to formulate the learning problem using torque controllers, as opposed to velocity controllers as we considered in this article.
+Future work will investigate how other types of constraints could be formulated for torque-controlled robots \cite{Silverio2018b}, as opposed to velocity controllers considered in this article.
 A growing number of robots can be controlled in torque, thus it is relevant for learning approaches to account for this fact.

+We also plan to investigate if the proposed approach could be combined with other optimization-based techniques, such as CMA-ES \cite{Dehio15,Modugno16}, in order to refine the learned priorities.
+This would allow us to consider cost functions that are harder to relate to operational space control, such as energy efficiency.

 A final research direction concerns the application of task prioritization with TP-GMM to more complex whole-body control scenarios.
 One possible avenue could be that of learning whole body motion behaviors from human demonstrations, including prioritization skills involving center of mass and contact points with the environment (e.g., to learn natural ways of coping with perturbations while standing).